awsdocs/amazon-lumberyard-user-guide/doc_source/network-interest-manager-custom-rule-handler.md

 } // namespace GridMate
 ```

 Of interest is the method `GetLastResult`, which returns `InterestMatchResult`\. `InterestMatchResult` is essentially an unordered map between replicas and a list of the peers on which the replicas should be present\.
-If a peer is not on the list for a replica and has the replica's proxy, interest manager removes the replica's proxy\.
+If a peer is not on the list for a replica and has the replica's proxy, the interest manager removes the replica's proxy\.
 The following code shows the declaration of the `InterestMatchResult` class\.

 ```
 // dev\Code\Framework\GridMate\GridMate\Replica\Interest\InterestDefs.h